wintere/introhpc-archive/talapas-scripting/lesson.md

    - The first set of `rwx` are the permissions that the owner of the file has.
    - The second set of `rwx`s are permissions that members of the file's group share (in this case, the group is named `racs_training`).
-   - The third set of `rwx`s are permissions that everyone else with access to this computer can do with a file.
+   - The third set of `rwx`s are permissions for everyone else not in the group.
 2. **References:** This counts the number of references ([hard links](https://en.wikipedia.org/wiki/Hard_link)) to the item (file, folder, symbolic link or "shortcut").
 3. **Owner:** This is the username of the user who owns the file.
 Their permissions are indicated in the first permissions field.
-4. **Group:** This is the ACL/PIRG group associated with the file.
+4. **Group:** This is the PIRG (racs_training) associated with the file.
 Members of this user group have permissions indicated in the second permissions field.
 5. **Size of item:** This is the number of bytes in a file, in human-readable form thanks to the -h flag.
 6. **Time last modified:** This is the last time the file was modified.